-These Application Notes describe the steps to configure Session Initiation Protocol (SIP) trunking between Axtel SIP trunking and an Avaya SIP-enabled enterprise solution.
-The Avaya solution consists of Avaya Aura® Communication Manager 7.0, Avaya Aura® Session Manager 7.0, Avaya Session Border Controller for Enterprise (Avaya SBCE) 7.0 and various Avaya endpoints, listed in Section 4.
+These Application Notes describe the steps to configure Session Initiation Protocol (SIP) trunking between XO Communications SIP Trunking and an Avaya SIP-enabled enterprise solution.
+The Avaya solution consists of Avaya Aura® Communication Manager 7.0, Avaya Aura® Session Manager 7.0, Avaya Session Border Controller for Enterprise (Avaya SBCE) 7.0 and various Avaya endpoints, as listed in Section 4.

-The Axtel SIP trunking service referenced within these Application Notes is designed for business customers in Mexico.
+The SIP trunking service provided by XO Communications and referenced within these Application Notes is designed for business customers.
 Customers using this service with this Avaya enterprise solution are able to place and receive PSTN calls via a broadband WAN connection and the SIP protocol.
 This converged network solution is an alternative to traditional PSTN trunks such as analog and/or ISDN-PRI.